MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 # Social Integration

-StackMob provides integrations with Facebook, Twitter and Gigya to allow users to login to StackMob using pre-existing credentials.
-The Facebook and Twitter integration also feature interfaces to post status updates.
+StackMob provides integrations with Facebook and Twitter to allow users to login to StackMob using pre-existing credentials, as well as features interfaces to post status updates.

 <!--- Facebook -->